-It can have tremendous benefits to your health.
+It can have tremendous benefits.
 Let’s take a closer look.

-For over 4,000 years, Ayurvedic herbalists looked to turmeric for its health-giving benefits.
+For over 4,000 years, Ayurvedic herbalists looked to turmeric for its benefits.

 There are other accounts of turmeric being used historically, too.
-Marco Polo, while in China in 1280 A.D., recorded this in his diary about turmeric:
+Marco Polo, while in China in 1280 A.D., recorded this in his diary:

 There is also a vegetable which has all the properties of true saffron, as well as the smell and color, and yet it is not really saffron.

-(Turmeric has since been used as a substitute for saffron, an Old World spice, in Europe for over 700 years.)
+(Turmeric has since been used as a substitute for saffron, an Olde World spice, in Europe for over 700 years.)

-In the 1970s, scientists found that the bright orange color of turmeric is due to the powerful antioxidants called curcuminoid compounds.
+In the 1970s, scientists found that the bright orange color of turmeric is due to it curcuminoid compounds.
 Of the curcuminoid compounds, curcumin is believed to be the most potent.

-And when you combine turmeric with bone broth — like the ancients did — it leads to a super-healthy synergy!†
+And combining turmeric with bone broth — like the ancients did — is a great way to incorporate it!